 Why?
 In modern software development, code is rarely written from scratch.
 Forrester Research indicates that custom code now often comprises only 10%–20% of many applications, with the remainder being previously developed code, third-party code, and increasingly, open source code as the core foundation for applications.
-In fact, Black Duck code audits indicate that 95 percent of code bases contain undisclosed open source.
+In fact, Black Duck code audits indicate that 95% of codebases contain undisclosed open source.

 Unfortunately, many open source components come with liabilities in their license agreements.
 And according to the Forrester Wave™ on Software Composition Analysis, “One out of every sixteen open source download requests is for a component with a known vulnerability.”

 The need to understand open source risk in a recent acquisition was the driver for the leading provider of patient medical financing options, AccessOne, to reach out to Black Duck by Synopsys for an open source code audit.